Welcome to NoodleSync

 The more you use it, the smarter it gets

-The more cross-linked markdown files your second brain accumulates, the better Claude gets at connecting ideas, surfacing patterns, and generating insight.
-Talk to it about everything — not just work.
+The more cross-linked markdown files your second brain accumulates, the better Claude gets at connecting ideas, finding patterns, and generating insight.
+Talk to it about everything, not just work.
 Many people find it becomes their most frictionless journaling tool: just speak your thoughts, and the system files, links, and remembers them for you.

-With email and calendar access, Claude can read your incoming mail, draft replies, create and read calendar events, and surface commitments and deadlines automatically during your daily ingest -- without you having to copy anything across manually.
+With email and calendar access, Claude can read your incoming mail, draft replies, create and read calendar events, and bring up commitments and deadlines automatically during your daily ingest, without you having to copy anything across manually.

 Install the Gmail and Calendar connectors in Cowork.
 In the Claude desktop app, open your second brain Cowork project and go to Settings → Connectors.
 Search for Gmail and Google Calendar and connect both.
 Once authorised, Claude can read threads, draft messages, and manage events directly from your project.

 Tell your brain about it.
-Once connected, ask Claude: "I've connected Gmail and Calendar -- update my instruction file to include email triage and calendar awareness in the daily ingest routine."
-Claude will propose an amendment to your STEM file for your approval.
+Once connected, tell Claude: "I've connected Gmail and Calendar, update my instruction file to include email triage and calendar awareness in the daily ingest routine."
+You can also add this step to your scheduled tasks

 A work in progress

-NoodleSync is a work in progress and I’m still learning.
-Any advice or input would be very welcome — feel free to reach out via polygram.co.za.
+Hi, I’m Gaelen and I built NoodleSync.
+It’s a work in progress and I’m still learning.
+Any advice or input would be most welcome.
+Feel free to reach out via polygram.co.za.

 This project took a lot of research, time, and compute credits to build and refine.
-If it’s given you value, please consider buying me a coffee on Ko-fi ☕ — it genuinely helps keep the work going.
+If it’s given you value, please consider buying me a coffee.
+It really helps me stay motivated.